-As stated above, one of the greatest process and administrative changes of the WDB for the drafting of the WDB's 2020-2024 Prince George's County Local Workforce Development Area Local Integrated Public Workforce System Plan, was the goal of the plan.
+As stated above, one of the greatest process and administrative changes of the WDB for the drafting of the WDB's 2020 - 2024 Prince George's County Local Workforce Development Area Local Integrated Public Workforce System Plan, was the goal of the plan.
 Historically, the WDB's Prince George's County Local Workforce Development Area Local Integrated Public Workforce System Plan was strictly aligned with, and directed to, the vision and compliance of the Workforce Innovation and Opportunity Act.
 There was never a vision or goal for the WDB's Prince George's County Local Workforce Development Area Local Integrated Public Workforce System Plan to be a plan for anything outside of WIOA.
 With the drafting of the 2020 - 2024 Prince George's County Local Workforce Development Area Local Integrated Public Workforce System Plan, the WDB modified the vision and usage of the plan to be a plan for the entire Prince George's County Public Workforce System, operating as the Prince George's County American Job Center Community Network (AJCCN).
-In the spirit and vision of the AJCCN, this plan has been drafted to be a plan for the entire Prince George's County Public Workforce System and AJCCN.
+In the spirit and vision of the AJCCN, this 2020 - 2024 Prince George's County Local Workforce System Plan has been drafted to be a plan for the entire Prince George's County Public Workforce System and AJCCN.
+After the plan is approved by the State of Maryland in 2021, the WDB plans to update the plan, almost immediately, to truly allow it to be the plan for the entire AJCCN.
+This will probably take at least a year and be completed close to the period of where the update version of plan is due to the State of Maryland in 2022/2023.

-In the spirit of the WDB's intent and purpose of creating a strategic document in the 2020 - 2024 Prince George's County Local Workforce Development Area Local Integrated Public Workforce System Plan, the WDB had to change its process to develop the plan.
-Historically, the majority of the writing of the WDB's plans was done by the WDB's staff, primarily the Executive Director.
+With the WDB's modification of the purpose of the 2020 - 2024 Prince George's County Local Workforce Development Area Local Integrated Public Workforce System Plan, the WDB had to change its process to develop the plan.
+Historically, a majority of the writing of the WDB's plans was done by the WDB's staff, primarily the Executive Director.
 The core partners, led by one central point of contact, joined the WDB's Executive Director in drafting the WDB's Local Plan.
-After the plans were drafted the WDB's American Job Center Operations Committee would edit and approve the WDB's draft local plan, followed by the full WDB approving the Local Plan.
+After the plans were drafted the WDB's American Job Center Operations Committee would edit and approve the WDB' draft local plan, followed by the full WDB approving the Local Plan.
 This process changed in 2020 and 2021.
-For the 2020 - 2024 Prince George's County Local Workforce Development Area Local Integrated Public Workforce System Plan, the WDB made a commitment that more content of the plan would be written by front-line leaders as well as the central point of contact of each core partner.
-Each of the local area's core partner front-line leaders drafted a portion of this plan, with less of the writing being done by the WDB staff.
-During the plan modification process, those partners were re-engaged to review the plan and provide insights into what progress had been made and policy or procedure changes that affect coordination and partnership.
+For the 2020 - 2024 Prince George's County Local Workforce Development Area Local Integrated Public Workforce System Plan, the WDB made a commitment that more content of the plan would be written by front line leaders as well as the central point of contact of each core partner.
+Each of the local areas core partner front line leaders drafted a portion of this plan, with less of the writing being done by the WDB staff.